timpending/comp-sci-curriculum/Unit-1/02-big-o-notation.md

 ![](http://images.contentful.com/7h71s48744nc/3naPsJv6IE0KewGmqUOMUu/a00a2a2cbe0c580cfce1b502c1ebdc9f/a-beautiful-mind.jpg)

-In the above exercises, the first program is O(1) because all all operations in the program do not depend on input size.
-No matter how large the array, there's an upper bound on the number of operations that the function will perform.

-The second exercise above is O(n*n + n).
+This is O(n\*n + n).
 The first n*n (n^2) comes from the while loop that iterates over all of the elements in the array and has another while loop inside that also iterates over all elements in the array.
 The second n comes from the final while loop that iterates over all elements and remvoes odds.
 The expression can also be simplified further.
 Any time there is addition in the big O notation, the worst case runtime is kept.
 All other values are dropped.
 In this case, the runtime would just be O(n^2).

 **RULE: When big-O values are added, keep the worst case runtime, and drop all other additional values.**

+## More Exercises

 **EXERCISE**